microwavedcola1/awesome-mango/README.md

 * market making funds
     * need to declutter the steps to run mm bots for everyone
 * mango perp funds
-    * decentralized funds trading solely trading on mango markets
+    * decentralized funds trading solely on mango markets

 ### Decentralization